Johnatanvq/Johnatanvq/README.md

-Student passionate about Frontend Development and new Web Design technologies
+Student passionate about Frontend Development and new Web Design technologies.
 ____________________________________________________________________________________